 YES.
 Refer to Addendum A. The only guidelines that will allow an investor to get any portion of their earnest money back is if an investor is using FHA financing and the FHA underwriter determines that the investor is not an acceptable borrower, then 50% of the earnest money deposit will be refunded.

 As you know, FHA’s loan products are not set up for investor use; so the potential for an investor to receive any portion of their earnest money back is remote.

 What about if property was purchased under Owner Occupancy, will the same rules apply?

 Answer – Yes, the same rules apply, but if you read Addendum A, you will find that this addendum has many more provisions when it comes to returning all or a portion of the earnest money deposit to an owner occupant buyer.
-If the underwriter determines that the value of the property has dropped below the purchase price, Sage could determine that the cancellation of escrow is based on “other good cause” and it is probable that 100% of the earnest money will be refunded.
+If the underwriter determines that the value of the property has dropped below the purchase price, A Team Realty INC could determine that the cancellation of escrow is based on “other good cause” and it is probable that 100% of the earnest money will be refunded.